-Thermal waters are used for many purposes - for development of the electric power, for central heating and cooling, for hot water supply, in agriculture, animal industries, fish culture, in the food, chemical and oil-extracting industry, in balneology and spa, in the recreational purposes.
+Thermal waters are used for many purposes, for the development of electric power, central heating and cooling, hot water supply, in agriculture, animal industries, fish culture for the food, chemical and oil-extracting industry, in balneology and spa for the recreational purposes.

-Thermal waters, it is especial chloride brines, contain in the structure a huge complex of metal and nonmetallic microcomponents.
+Thermal waters, especially chloride brines, contain in its structure a huge complex of metal and nonmetallic microcomponents.
 The saturation of brines microcomponents is in close dependence both on genetic essence of brines, and on lithological-structural and geothermal features of containing breeds.